hipe/tmx/brazen/doc/issues/083-interpretations-to-and-expressions-of-an-ACS.md

-..is our catch-all term that refers broadly to "substrate" and "encoding" when it comes to IO. for example, "JSON" is one modality. there is a particular way that we "interpret from this modality, and a particular way we "express to" it as well.
+..is our catch-all term that refers broadly to "substrate" and "encoding" when it comes to IO. for example, "JSON" is one modality. there is a particular way that we "interpret from" this modality, and a particular way we "express to" it as well.